-What is a live-edge table?
-It’s a table with its original edge details; it hasn’t been squared off, so it has wavy edges and cracks and provides a unique look.
+A live-edge table has original edge details.
+It hasn't been squared off, so it has wavy edges and cracks and provides a unique look.

-Some wood artisans can recreate a live-edge look even if it isn’t legit.
+Some wood artisans can recreate a live-edge look.
 But picking out your wood slab before having your table crafted can ensure that your carpenter is making a true live-edge table for you.
 This small detail works really well with industrial decor as well as rustic styles.

 #10 Black Trimwork

-White and wood trim aren’t going anywhere, but black trim on windows, doors, and ceilings is making a big splash in the design world.
-It’s a very high-contrast look that gives a strong presence to woodwork, which normally plays second fiddle.
+White and wood trim aren't going anywhere, but black trim on windows, doors, and ceilings is making a big splash in the design world.
+This high-contrast look gives a strong presence to woodwork, which normally plays second fiddle.

 If you have a space that needs a little boost and you aren’t afraid of contrast, this might be the inexpensive upgrade for you.
 I think it looks amazing with lots of windows and doors (as shown above) and makes spaces really pop.

-In the end, it’s important to feel at home in your space.
-I know it’s taken us a long time, but we’re finally getting a hold of our home and making it ours.
-So we know it’s possible!
+In the end, it's important to feel at home in your space.
+It's taken us a long time, but we’re finally getting a hold of our home and making it ours.
+So we know it's possible!